Research InsightLead Scoring

 Scoring That Learns From Your Business

-The difference between static rules and adaptive scoring: one approach treats every business the same, the other learns what actually works for yours.
+The difference between static rules and adaptive scoring: one approach applies the same rules to every business, while the other learns what truly works for yours.

 1